Note: This page was updated August 6, 2018, to reflect a new opportunity to comment.

 Clean water is essential to our public health as well as to our economy (cite local examples, i.e. tourism, agriculture, brewing industry, etc.).

 Nearly 45 years after the passage of the Clean Water Act, we have made tremendous progress, but many of our rivers, lakes, and bays are still not safe for swimming or fishing.
 Rolling back the Clean Water Rule will set that progress back.
+In tandem with the administration's proposal for dramatic cuts in EPA's budget, the proposed repeal represents an assault on health and environmental protection.

-Low income communities and communities of color are already disproportionately impacted by contaminated water.
+Low-income communities and communities of color are already disproportionately impacted by contaminated water.
 Contaminated water can cause a variety of health problems, especially for children.
 Repealing the Clean Water Rule could put many of these communities at further risk.

 Small and rural communities, who rely on private wells or whose water systems lack the resources to deal with polluted sources, may be hit the hardest by the roll back.